Add This To Any and Every Pasta!

 Gremolata is a classic Italian condiment typically made from finely chopped parsley, lemon zest, and garlic.
 It is traditionally served as a garnish for osso buco, a braised veal shank dish.
 However, gremolata can also be used to flavor other dishes, such as grilled fish, meats, roasted vegetables, or pasta.
-Give it a try over our Lemon Ricotta Pasta and see just how flavor and texture it can add!
+Give it a try over my Lemon Ricotta Pasta and see just how much flavor and texture it can add!

 What’s In Gremolata?